Project Solar Reviews

 Where is Project Solar available?

-Does Project Solar offer storage and monitoring options?
+Does Project Solar offer energy storage?

 Is Project Solar legit?